markdg/ExploratoryDataAnalysis_Plotting1/README.md

 ## My Comments

 Most of this README, all the content after this paragraph, is from the original assignment.
-I am just adding this bried introduction.
+I am just adding this brief introduction.

 The four required scripts plot1.R, plot2.R, plot3.R and plot4.R and the
 required outputs plot1.png, plot2.png, plot3.png and plot4.png are in